History of Peru: Democratic Spring (1939–1948)

-Prado Administration

 Manuel Prado assumed the presidency on December 8, 1939, beginning what would be his first government.
 A previously largely unknown politician, he was predicted to not last long in office, but he displayed a strategic flexibility that eventually earned him support.
 His government largely continued the work started by General Benavides, maintaining strong links with the oligarchy.
 It was a relative democracy.
 He kept the Aprista Party outlawed and received the support of the Communist Party.

 During his tenure as president, skirmishes took place with Ecuador starting on July 5, 1941, beginning the Ecuadorian–Peruvian War.
 With the events escalating to a point where the Peruvian Air Corps was bombarding Ecuadorian outposts along the border, an offensive by Peru began on July 23, with Peruvian troops marching into the Ecuadorian provinces of El Oro, as well as Loja, Santiago Zamora and Napo Pastaza.
 A ceasefire was declared effective on the afternoon of July 31, which was preceded by an aerial assault carried out by Peruvian paratroopers on the port of Puerto Bolívar, near Machala, which was also occupied.

 An agreement known as the Talara Accord (Acuerdo de Talara) was signed on October 2, under which a demilitarized zone was established in Ecuador under Ecuadorian administration, and the province of El Oro was occupied by Peru until the signing of the Rio Protocol in January 1942, with Peruvian troops withdrawing the following month.
 The treaty signed in Rio established a border commission in charge of delimiting the border between Ecuador and Peru, which was accomplished with the exception of a small part of the border that eventually continued the dispute.
 As a result of the delimitation of the border in the coast, integration between both countries continued to grow during the following years.

 Peru remained neutral during World War II, continuing its relations with countries in both factions, but nevertheless favoring the Allied faction.
 On 12 February 1945, Peru was the fourth South American nation to join the Allied forces against the Axis – following Brazil on 22 August 1942, Bolivia on 7 April 1943 and Colombia on 26 November 1943.
 As part of the Japanese-American internment program, the country rounded up around 2,000 of its Japanese immigrant population and shipped them to the United States, where they were placed in concentration camps.
 Despite the late entry of the country into the conflict, some volunteers had already left for Europe beforehand.
 One example was Jorge Sanjinez Lenz, who enlisted in the Belgian Piron Brigade, and fought in the Battle of Normandy.